MakieOrg/Makie.jl/docs/examples/blocks/axis.md

 You can show minor ticks and grids by setting `x/yminorticksvisible = true` and `x/yminorgridvisible = true` which are off by default.
 You can set size, color, width, align etc. like for the normal ticks, but there are no labels.
 The `x/yminorticks` attributes control how minor ticks are computed given major ticks and axis limits.
-For that purpose you can create your own minortick type and overload `MakieLayout.get_minor_tickvalues(minorticks, tickvalues, vmin, vmax)`.
+For that purpose you can create your own minortick type and overload `Makie.get_minor_tickvalues(minorticks, tickvalues, vmin, vmax)`.

 The default minor tick type is `IntervalsBetween(n, mirror = true)` where `n` gives the number of intervals each gap between major ticks is divided into with minor ticks, and `mirror` decides if outside of the major ticks there are more minor ticks with the same intervals as the adjacent gaps.